Skip to content

 API Keys

-API keys authenticate your application's requests to the Lira verification API — each key is scoped to an environment (sandbox or live) and belongs to your organisation.
+API keys authenticate your application's requests to the Lira verification API.
+Each key is scoped to an environment (sandbox or live) and belongs to your organization.

 Before you start